byunw/byunw.github.io/multivariable-calculus.md

 We have a function here.
 What kind of function is this?
 This function is an injective function.
 Is this function also a surjective function?
 This function is also a surjective function.
-By definition, This function is a bijective function.
+By definition, this function is a bijective function.

 ## What is the formal definition of finite limit?